-For their safety, pre-K, kindergarten, and 1st grade students will not be dismissed to walk or bike home from school without an adult or older sibling (or another student designated by parents in writing) to escort them.
-Staff members will facilitate younger students (Pre-K, kindergarten, 1st grade) meeting up with older siblings (2nd-5th graders) in the building before they are dismissed.
+For their safety, pre-K, kindergarten, and 1st grade students will not be dismissed to walk or bike home from school without an adult or older sibling (or parent designated student, in writing) to escort them.
+Staff members will facilitate younger students (Pre-K, kinder, 1st grade) meeting up with older siblings (2nd-5th graders) in the building before they are dismissed.

 Parents may also choose to receive their pre-k, kinder, or 1st grade student outside of the cafeteria and walk home with them.
-The same as with car pick-up, younger student walkers will only be released to adults who have an orange car tag matching the students' designated number.
+The same as with car pick-up, younger student walkers will only be released to adults who have a pink car tag matching the students' designated number.
 Adults should wait outside the cafeteria door in a line.
 A staff member will escort your child to the door and release them to you there.

-Please note that parents of ESD (Extended School Day) students will not be able to enter the building at the cafeteria entrance until walker dismissal procedures have been completed, usually around 3:15 pm.
+Please note that parents of ESD (Extended School Day) students will not be able to enter the building at the cafeteria entrance until walker dismissal procedures have been completed, usually around 3:05 pm.